hlavacs/ViennaEntityComponentSystem/README.md

     template<typename...
 Ts>
     class VecsRange;

-which is derived from a base class

-    template<typename ETL, typename CTL>
-    class VecsRangeBaseClass {
-      VecsIteratorBaseClass<ETL,CTL> m_begin;
-      VecsIteratorBaseClass<ETL,CTL> m_end;

-      public:
-        VecsRangeBaseClass() noexcept : m_begin{ false }, m_end{ true } {

-      //...
-    };

-The meanings of the template parameters are exactly the same as for iterators, and so ranges are simply two iterators put together.
+The meanings of the template parameters are exactly the same as for iterators, and ranges are simply two iterators put together.
 A *VecsRange* can be used directly in a *C++ range based loop*:

-    for (auto [handle, name] : VecsRange<MyComponentName>{}) {
+    for (auto [handle, name] : VecsRange<MyComponentName, MyComponentPosition>{}) {
       if( handle.has_value() ) {
         //....
       }
     }

 This version is the fastest version, but when obtaining the references does not lock the entities.
-Thus, when using multithreading, you should consider avoiding this version.
+Thus, when using multithreading, you should use this version only if you can make sure that no two threads write to the same entities (or components) at the same time.
+One way to achieve this is to run so called systems (range based loops) together that do not access the same components.
 Additionally, VECS ranges offer a thread save range based loop called *for_each*:

     VecsRange<MyEntityTypeNode, TAG1>{}.for_each([&](VecsHandle handle, auto& name, auto& pos, auto& orient, auto& transf) {
       //...